Who Was Bob Dole?

 In 2013, Dole once again stepped into the political fray, when he publicly backed Chuck Hagel, President Barack Obama's choice for secretary of defense, during his confirmation hearings.
 In a statement published in the International Business Times, Dole said, "Hagel's wisdom and courage make him uniquely qualified to be secretary of defense and lead the men and women of our armed forces.
 Chuck Hagel will be an exceptional leader at an important time."

-Since his retirement from politics, Dole has also authored or co-authored numerous books, including the memoir One Soldier's Story.
+Since his retirement from politics, Dole also authored or co-authored numerous books, including the memoir One Soldier's Story.

 On January 17, 2018, Dole was to receive the Congressional Medal of Freedom from President Trump and bipartisan congressional leaders for his service to the nation as a "soldier, legislator and statesman."
 Kansas Senator Pat Roberts said he drummed up support for the award from all 100 senators in just two days, telling Dole, "You are our hero."

 Dole announced in February 2021 that he was diagnosed with stage 4 lung cancer.
 “While I certainly have some hurdles ahead, I also know that I join millions of Americans who face significant health challenges of their own,” he said in a statement.
+He died on December 5th, 2021.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!